akashicbot/calgpt-distribution/README.md

-# CalGPT v1.1.0 Update — Bug Fixes & Usability Improvements 🚀
+# CalGPT v1.1.1 Update — Critical Bug Fixes 🚀

 Dear CalGPT Community,

-We're excited to announce the release of CalGPT v1.1.0 for both iOS and Android! 🎉
+We're excited to announce the release of CalGPT v1.1.1 for both iOS and Android! 🎉

-## 🔧 What's New in v1.1.0
+## 🔧 What's New in v1.1.1

-1. **Fixed First Login Experience**: Resolved the bug causing repeated pop-ups (Set Goal/Set Basic Info) during first login.

-2. **Added Video Tutorial**: New video guide to help you get the most out of CalGPT.

-3. **Version Information Display**: You can now easily check which version of CalGPT you're running.
+1. **Password Reset Improvement**: Fixed case-sensitivity matching issues in the password reset functionality, ensuring a smoother account recovery experience.

+2. **Notification System Fix**: Resolved an issue where multiple update prompts were appearing unnecessarily, creating a cleaner and less intrusive user experience.

 ## 🍏 iOS Users